Eogala/Devops-bootcamp6/Project6.md

-## or just clone this repo and continue
+## or clone this repo and continue

 ~~~
 https://github.com/TobiOlajumoke/User_management